madhu0505096/SQL-CaseStudies/WIP.md

 ## 10.What was the volume of orders for each day of the week?

 To get each day of the week we can use `isdow` function which would return a number between 1 to 7.

+The below table shows the results from `isdow` and it's asscoicated day in the week.
 |from isdow| Corresponding Day|
 |-----|------|
 |1 | Monday|